The 38th Annual Roth Conference

 • AI is seen as a disruptive force, but robust software platforms with deep integration and proprietary data are positioned to benefit, while thin, workflow-only applications face existential threats.

-• Adoption of AI is expected to be gradual, especially for complex, mission-critical systems like ERP, with a transition period of 10–15 years.
+• Adoption of AI is expected to be gradual, especially for complex, mission-critical systems like ERP, with incremental improvements layered over existing platforms rather than wholesale replacement.

-• Companies that embrace AI and leverage proprietary data are achieving high returns and strong client retention, creating significant business moats.
+• Companies that embrace AI and leverage proprietary data are achieving higher returns and stickier client relationships, with net retention rates and ROI metrics cited as evidence.

-• Open source adoption is growing, but integration and security concerns slow its pace in large enterprises.
+• Open source continues to gain traction, especially in databases, but integration and security remain key concerns for large enterprises.

 Partial view of Summaries dataset, powered by Quartr API